 Our garden paths - the quiet achievers

-This is a shout-out to one of our garden's quiet achievers - the paths.
+This is a shout-out to one of our garden's quiet achievers - the paths between our no-dig beds.
 We don't give them enough credit for everything they do for our garden.

 Every 3 or so years we top-up our paths with 150-200mm of untreated woodchip.
 We've made the paths 50cm wide, and that gives us enough clearance for the wheelbarrow when we're working in the garden, and to set down a vegetable crate while we're harvesting.